Felicityxuhy/ASCENT/Readme.md

-# Official Implementation of Paper: "An active transfer learning paradigm for drug-target interaction prediction with ASCENT"
+# Official Implementation of ASCENT
+This repository contains the official implementation of the paper **"An active transfer learning paradigm for drug-target interaction prediction with ASCENT"**.

 ![ASCENT](ASCENT.png)

-# System Requirements
+## System Requirements

 ```
 fair-esm               2.0.0